Darjeeling: Demographics

 Darjeeling began to be an "administrative" town in independent India after being made the headquarters of Darjeeling district in 1947.
 During the period 1961–2011, the town's population increased at an accelerated rate (Figure 1).
 An "aspirational middle class" arose, comprising families of professionals in the administration, and retail and service industries.

-"Indian Gorkha" is a term that denotes the Nepali-speaking people of northeastern India, as distinct from the Nepali-speaking inhabitants of Nepal.
+"Indian Gorkha" is a term that denotes the Nepali-speaking people of India, as distinct from the Nepali-speaking inhabitants of Nepal.
 As of 2016, the population of Darjeeling was predominantly Indian Gorkha.
 There were also smaller numbers of Lepchas, Bhutias, Tibetans, Bengalis, Marwaris and Biharis.
 In the 2011 census, between them they practised Hinduism (66.5%), Buddhism (23.9%), Christianity (5.1%) and Islam (3.9%).
 The Lepchas were considered the main indigenous community of the region; their original religion was a form of animism.
 The Nepali community was a complex mix of numerous castes and ethnic groups, with many roots in tribal and animist traditions.
 The accelerated growth of the town's population and the tightly packed living conditions in which different ethnicities mixed created syncretic cultures in Darjeeling which evolved away from their historical roots.

 According to a 2014 study, although the demand for labour in the tea estates surrounding Darjeeling had stayed roughly constant since 1910, the population of Nepali-speaking workers and their families in the tea estates had grown throughout.
 As the excess population migrated up to Darjeeling in search of jobs and housing, their cause was championed by the Gorkhaland movement in the 1980s; this had the effect of making a considerable number of non-Gorkha families leave their homes in Darjeeling.

 Seasonal migration out of Darjeeling has long been a local feature, especially among the lower-income groups; substantial migration among middle-class youth is a 21st-century occurrence.
 Many educated young people in Darjeeling have begun to migrate out because the growth of jobs in the area has not kept pace with the numbers of people with tertiary degrees.
 For both groups of migrants, favoured destinations fall into three groups: